google/navc/README.md

 * Currently, to update the compile\_commands.json file in memory, the daemon has to be restarted.
 This can be fixed easily by simply watching all the compile\_commands.json files and update the database in memory if it changed.
-* Find a way to parse files in parallel either by concurrently writing to the DB or have a map/reduce kind of format where map=parse, reduce=insert in DB.

 DISCLAIMER
 ==========